tylernguyen/tylernguyen.xyz/docs/blog/2022/emails-as-passwords.md

 ## Why It's the Way It Is

-### Email Security, Privacy, and Availability
+## Email Security, Privacy, and Availability

-#### Why I don't Self Host Emails
+## Why I don't Self Host Emails

 Ignoring technical reasons related to email SPAM, the prime reason against self-hosting the maintenance effort required for a properly configured email server. **Email is something that should just work!** With self-hosting, consider that you have to:

-1. Have the technical know-how and troubleshooting skills
+1. Have the technical know-how and corresponding troubleshooting skills
 2. Get a server up and running
 3. Choose an email solution and configure said software
 4. Harden and secure the finished product against security threats

-None of these steps are particularly difficult, but what they are is time consuming and maintenance heavy.
+None of these steps are particularly difficult, but what they are is time consuming.
+And protecting a server against (targeted) attacks can be very maintenance heavy.
 And time spent on creating, maintaining, and upgrading a self-hosted email solution is time wasted.

 ## Junctions of Trust